MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

 ## Obstacle layer

-It will useful to create a layer to hold all of the obstacles.
+It will be useful to create a layer to hold all of the obstacles.
 You can do this with a node in GameScene.
 By attaching all of the obstacles to a parent node they will draw at the z position of that node, and allow you to move all of the obstacles by moving the node.

 > [action]
 > Open *GameScene.sks* open and drag an *Empty* node into the scene.